 Cons of modified bitumen roofs

 Fragility - Other roof types are more resistant to hail and falling branches than modified bitumen roofs.
-The material is fragile enough to be broken when installers simply walk around on your roof trying to put it in.
+The material is fragile enough to be broken when installers simply walk around on your roof.

-Longevity - Modified bitumen roofs only last about 10 to 15 years before they need to be replaced.
+Longevity - Modified bitumen roofs can last as little as 10 years before they need to be replaced.
 Because TPO or PVC hold up much better to standing water in puddles than modified bitumen, you may want to consider those options instead, especially if you live in a region with consistent seasonal rainfall.